 With a staggering 18,000km of coastline, and over 900 islands and productive seas that provide an abundance of places to nest and a plentiful supply of food, Scotland is the perfect place for seabirds to breed and raise healthy chicks.
-We have more than 5 million seabirds breeding here each year and some species occur in huge numbers.
-In total 37 species of seabirds are regularly spotted around Scotland.
+We have more than 5 million seabirds arriving here each year and some species occur in huge numbers.
+In total, 26 different species of seabird that currently breed in Scotland.